HazyResearch/deepdive/doc/doc/basics/overview.md

 which variables to create.
 These queries usually involve tables populated during the extraction step.
-The variable nodes of the factor graph are connected to factors according to [inference rules](inference_rules.html) specified by the user, who also defines the factor functions which describe how the variables are related.
+The variable nodes of the factor graph are connected to factors according to [inference rules](inference_rules.html) specified by the user, who also defines the factor functions describing how the variables are related.
 The user can specify whether the factor weights should be constant or learned by the system (refer to the ['Writing inference rules' document](inference_rules.html) ).

-Grounding is the process of writing the graph to disk so that it can be used to perform inference.
+Grounding is the process of writing the graph to disk so that it can be used when performing inference.
 DeepDive writes the graph to a set of five files: one for variables, one for factors, one for edges, one for weights, and one for metadata useful to the system.
-The format of these file is special so that they can be accepted as input by our [sampler](sampler.html).
+The format of these files is special so that they can be accepted as input by our [sampler](sampler.html).

 ## <a name="weight" href="#"></a> Weight learning